aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 A preliminary threshold result instead shows current and suggested detection values, each observed safe interval, population and adjacency evidence, and a prominent instruction to review and rerun.
 The repair-value table is hidden.
-For a user who can save Config, **Apply thresholds and reload** saves only fields marked Change recommended; it never saves repair constants from a preliminary result.
+For a user who can save settings on the Config page, **Apply thresholds and reload** saves only fields marked Change recommended; it never saves repair constants from a preliminary result.
 The result lists population filenames, capture times, and ratios, and requires explicit higher-population confirmation.

 A normal calibration whose detector margin is narrow remains successful.
 Its status area and a dedicated table identify the affected threshold, current